While the extensive uses of blockchain are still being understood, implications must be reasoned through a conscientious appreciation of reality

 As evidenced by ongoing piracy by private individuals via torrent sites, digitization of content in many instances may not draw a psychologically clear or at least potent delineation between viewing and owning.
 For digital content this difference ultimately results in the same consumption activity, just with or without the voluntary procurement of a receipt

 Secondly the art industry is under discussion.
-Wider questions around promotion, appreciate and exposure enter.
+Wider questions around promotion, appreciation and exposure enter.
 To propose access becoming possible only following payment is not justifiable.
 Such a path perhaps theoretically pertains to types of registered commercial work's with tracked usage.
 Although it is not practical to suggest solutions whereby an authorized ID and credit card is required before all types of artworks are made available.
 To collate then offer secure access tracking via one channel only would be to literally encase creativity

 From street art to sculpture, performance to body art - no clear proposition for improvement and security through utilization of blockchain technology has been made. $12.5 billion stolen annually from the music industry points to this.
 To claim in 'saving an industry' without classifying participant activities is to not address the state of affairs genuinely experienced